LinuxLab-ESGI/Gaming-on-Linux-systems/Presentation.md

 # Pop!_OS

 - Made by Sytem76
-- Based on Ubuntu TLS
+- Based on Ubuntu LTS
 - Suited for hybrid graphics computers
 - Version with Nvidia driver pre-installed